opinner/opinner.github.io/slides.md

 <!-- .slide: style="text-align: left;"> -->
 - Very few [:observational methods](#observations) or [:numerical models](#models) can resolve turbulent scales directly
 - General need for parameterizations (in models and observations)
-- Parameterizations from observational data range from more to less trustworthy, dependent on their measured scales
+- Parameterizations from observational data range from more to less trustworthy, dependent on their measured scales.

+Vertical profiles:
-    - Microstructure (often THE gold standard)
+  - Microstructure: Shear variability on Millimeter scales(often THE gold standard)
-    - Finestructure
+  - Finestructure: Shear variability on Meter scales
-    - Overturns
+  - Overturns , etc.

+ADCP:
+  - structure function: Velocity variability

 ---

 # :x passive
 Meaning, mixing does not change how the ocean adjusts to changes in climatic forcing.
-Diffusive coefficients in models are prescribed and not dynamically adjusted.
+Diffusive coefficients in models are often prescribed and not dynamically adjusted.
 But recent findings indicate otherwise.
 Many fast interactions between mixing processes and large scale behavior were found ([Meredith2022, Chapter 1 and references therein](https://doi.org/10.1016/C2019-0-03674-6))

 # :x artemics
 Development of a parameterization of internal waves in the Arctic Ocean and use in climate models to research links and feedback mechanisms between declining sea ice, wave-induced mixing, stratification and heat transport.